faisalsrs/HungryNinjas/README.md

 - [x] Show all requested items and scroll through requested items.
 - [x] Show all items in descending order, showing most liked first.
 - [x] Create a carousel that slowly scrolls through requested items and stops when a user moves the mouse on an item.
+- [x] User who adds an item or request a new item can delete the item.

 ## Request Item Link on Homepage